Recording Technology, A.M Curriculum

 Like all music majors, those students who have selected an emphasis in recording technology must complete courses in music theory, aural comprehension, applied music, performance class, piano and major ensembles.
-All students who are interested in pursuing the recording technology curriculum must first take a music theory pretest/piano placement test, and meet with the head of the music department.
-If deficiencies in music theory and/or piano are identified, the student must first pass MUS 112 - Basic Music Theory and MUS 120 - Introduction to Piano prior to being placed on a waiting list for Recording Studio classes.
+All students who are interested in pursuing the recording technology curriculum must first placement assessments in music theory and piano, and meet with the head of the music department.
+If deficiencies in music theory and/or piano are identified, the student must first complete MUS 112 - Basic Music Theory and MUS 120 - Introduction to Piano, before enrollment in college-level music theory, aural comprehension, and piano techniques may occur.

 Recording Technology students must also complete courses in recording technology and MIDI sequencing.
 The four-semester course sequence in Recording Technology begins with Basic Studio Recording Techniques 1 and 2 (MUS 173 and MUS 174, respectively).
 These courses will provide the student with the fundamentals of the recording arts, including basic audio signal processing, acoustics theory, digital audio workstation operation, analog and digital recording console operation, microphone design and technique, and multitrack audio production and mixing.
 The sequence continues with Advanced Recording Studio Techniques 1 and 2 (MUS 273/MUS 274 and MUS 275/MUS 276 respectively).
 These are private instruction and lab classes that provide the student with an in depth examination of the principles and applications of digital audio in today’s recording and interactive media industries.
 The private instruction allows students and recording faculty to focus on specific areas of interest to the advanced recording student.
 Students in the second year of recording classes also progress toward completing the Pro Tools 101 and 110 course requirements as they work toward Pro Tools certification.